 Scholarships are available through SAS and can be applied for directly through the SAS website.
+You are strongly encouraged to apply for as many SAS scholarships as you can but know that they are competitive.

 Need-based grants and merit scholarships through SAS are awarded with a rolling application process.
 This means that the sooner you apply, the better chance you have of receiving this type of aid.